 Rideshare was a directorial debut for Tremain Hayhoe who runs the L.A.-based Hayhoe Studios that has been producing content for YouTube.
 The film readily jumps aboard the recent phenomenon of rideshare apps – Uber, Lyft and other competitors – who have harnessed the ability of individuals with vehicles to sell their services driving people around, something that has come to supplant the regular taxi industry in most areas.

 The film is like a very dark version of Taxi Driver (1976) – maybe a Taxi Driver recast with Joe Spinell from Maniac (1980).
 Most of all I was reminded of tv’s Taxicab Confessions (1995-2006) but with someone with a deeply misanthropic view of the human condition sitting offering scathingly sarcastic commentary of everybody who passes through the cab.
+The theme had been dealt with in the earlier Ryde (2017).

 The whole film consists of a series of cab encounters one after the other where driver Bradley Laborman launches into his passengers’ pretensions and then usually kills them.
 It feels very much a film that is made by someone who actually has worked in the rideshare business and built up an antipathy to the customers they are required to drive.
 Indeed, Tremain Hayhoe states he was working as an Uber driver in L.A. to make ends meet at the time.

 The film’s ace in the hole is the unknown Bradley Laborman, a beefy big guy who delivers everything in a monotone.
 Rather funny are his voiceover asides – or sometimes outright comments and comebacks – with which he cuts every customer in the car to ribbons, slicing through their pretensions.
-Many of the passengers are cast with D-list celebrities –YouTube vlogger Spankie Valentine and Syd Wilder, porn star Nickey Huntsman, comedian Rucka Rucka Ali.
+Many of the passengers are cast with D-list celebrities – YouTube vlogger Spankie Valentine and Syd Wilder, porn star Nickey Huntsman, comedian Rucka Rucka Ali.
 It is a film that has a wholly misanthropic and frequently un-PC bite to it that proves rather enjoyable.

 The scenarios develop something increasingly creepy, like one scene where Bradley Laborman makes a poisoned food delivery to a girl, insists on coming in to use her bathroom and then starts undressing her as she passes out – only for her boyfriend to return and Bradley be stuck in the bathroom.
 The most darkly funny of these is one passenger who proceeds to harangue Laborman about how the bobble doll of a hula girl he has on his dashboard is culturally insensitive and led to subjugation of the natives before he simply orders her out of the car and then backs up and runs her over.